Developing and Monitoring Dynamic Tables Using Studio

-[Preview Release] This feature is currently in an invitation-only preview stage.
-If you would like to try it, please contact Singdata Technology through the contact information on the official website.
-Lakehouse Studio provides an integrated web work environment for data development, job run monitoring, and anomaly alert notifications.
-Using the Web-IDE, you can develop dynamic table models and submit them to the target environment for execution; monitor the running status of dynamic tables through the task operation and maintenance module, or start and stop operations as needed; at the same time, you can use the monitoring and alert module to configure monitoring rules and alert notifications for dynamic tables to promptly detect task anomalies.
+Lakehouse Studio provides an integrated web environment for data development, job run monitoring, and anomaly alert notifications.
+Using the Web-IDE, you can develop dynamic table models and submit them to the target environment for execution.
+Through the task operations module, you can monitor the running status of dynamic tables and start or pause them as needed.
+You can also use the monitoring and alert module to configure monitoring rules and alert notifications for dynamic tables, so you can detect task anomalies promptly.

 - Step 1: Create a new dynamic table task